maehr/awesome-digital-history/README.md

 Finding aids for textual and multimedia [primary sources](https://en.wikipedia.org/wiki/Primary_source) with a focus on the western hemisphere and the 19th and 20th centuries.
 Courses and learning tools to explore history digitally.

+Check out our new website at [awesome-digital-history.pages.dev](https://awesome-digital-history.pages.dev/) with more information, filters, and a search function.

 ## Contents

 - [Archives and primary sources](#archives-and-primary-sources)